conan-io/conan/README.rst

     $ python -m tox

-It will install the needed requirements and launch `nose` skipping some heavy and slow tests.
+It will install the needed requirements and launch the `nose` skipping some heavy and slow tests.
 If you want to run the full test suite:

 .. code-block:: bash